 Profit and Loss Account Template is a ready-to-use template in Excel, Google Sheet, and OpenOffice Calc that helps you prepare your Income Statement within minutes.

 The Profit and Loss Account is a simple and ready-to-use Excel Template that enables you to summarize the revenues, costs, and expenses that a company incurs a specified period.
 Usually, companies prepare this statement quarterly and yearly and sometimes even monthly.

 What is a Profit And Loss Account?

 Profit and Loss Account is a financial statement prepared before preparing the Final Accounting Statement that is the Balance Sheet.
-It is also known as P&L account or Income Statement.
+It is also known as the P&L account or Income Statement.

-It provides a complete summary of revenue generated and expenses incurred by a company, which in turns gives an insight into a company’s financials.
+It provides a complete summary of revenue generated and expenses incurred by a company, which in turn gives an insight into a company’s financials.
 It helps us to define whether the company is making profits or a loss.

-In simple terms, the profit and loss statement provides a detailed look into the financial health of a company over a period of time.
+In simple terms, the profit and loss statement provides a detailed look into the financial health of a company over some time.